-In ITC 9579 a company that derived interest income from loans to its shareholders was held not to be carrying on a business of moneylending.
+As to what constitutes a moneylending business the following remarks of Nicholas AJA in Sentra-Oes Koöperatief Bpk v KBI are useful: "Whether a person is a money-lender is a question of fact.
+It is not enough that a person has on several occasions lent money at interest.
+To qualify as a moneylender it is requisite that he should be in the business of money-lending.
+That imports a certain degree of system and continuity about the transactions and that he is a person who is ready and willing to lend to all and sundry if they are acceptable to him.
+See Secretary for Inland Revenue v Crane 1977 (4) SA 761 (T) at 768C-F,7 which was cited with approval by Friedman AJA in the Solaglass case at 271C-D.8."
+In ITC 957 a company that derived interest income from loans to its shareholders was held not to be carrying on a business of moneylending.
 Under certain circumstances it is possible for a company to carry on a business of investment.
-In ITC 770 Dowling J stated the following:10 "A business of investment in shares in companies is a well-established occupation in the business world and in my opinion it falls under all or some of the words 'trade', 'business', 'occupation', or 'venture' used in the definition of 'trade', which is obviously intended to embrace every profitable activity and which I think should be given the widest possible interpretation."
-The case of C: SARS v Tiger Oats Ltd11 involved a company's liability for regional establishment levies on its dividend income under the Regional Services Councils Act 109 of 1985.
+In ITC 770 Dowling J stated the following: 13 "A business of investment in shares in companies is a well-established occupation in the business world and in my opinion it falls under all or some of the words 'trade', 'business', 'occupation', or 'venture' used in the definition of 'trade', which is obviously intended to embrace every profitable activity and which I think should be given the widest possible interpretation."
+The case of C: SARS v Tiger Oats Ltd involved a company's liability for regional establishment levies on its dividend income under the Regional Services Councils Act 109 of 1985.
 The court held that the company was carrying on business as an investor of money and was not merely a passive holder of shares.
 It was accordingly held liable for the RSC levies.
 In arriving at its decision, the court took into account that the company appointed the boards of directors of its subsidiaries and acted as the group's banker.
-In ITC 180212 the issue to be decided was whether a holding company had carried on trade during the 2001 year of assessment in order that it may - - carry forward its assessed loss of R1 282 117 from the 2000 year of assessment under section 20(1), and - deduct expenditure of R84 262 under section 11(a) incurred in the 2001 year of assessment.
-The facts showed that - - the holding company had no banking accounts in its own name, - no moneys passed through it for funding its subsidiaries, financing its own activities, meeting administration costs or remunerating its directors, - the payment of interest by subsidiaries had been erratic, - there had been a failure to declare dividends, and - there had been an absence of any loans made by or to the taxpayer to or from any of the subsidiaries.
-Satchwell J held that a company "keeping itself alive" by holding meetings, appointing directors or arranging for financial statements to be prepared, cannot constitute a "trade".
-The taxpayer did not carry on "trade" through the medium of its subsidiaries since it had not provided any evidence of a "controlling mind".13 In this regard there was no activity of a continuing nature pertaining to loans made nor was there any involvement in the affairs of the subsidiaries or control or dominance exercised by the taxpayer over the subsidiaries.
-There was also no evidence of strategic management or direction of policy formulated by the taxpayer which was implemented by the subsidiaries.
-The appeal was accordingly dismissed.
-9 (1960) 24 SATC 637 (O).
+In ITC 1802 the issue to be decided was whether a holding company had carried on trade during the 2001 year of assessment in order that it may - - carry forward its assessed loss of R1 282 117 from the 2000 year of assessment under section 20(1), and - deduct expenditure of R84 262 under section 11(a) incurred in the 2001 year of assessment.
+The facts showed that - - the holding company had no banking accounts in its own name, - no moneys passed through it for funding its subsidiaries, financing its own activities, meeting administration costs or remunerating its directors, - the payment of interest by subsidiaries had been erratic, - there had been a failure to declare dividends, and &lt;sup>11 1995 (3) SA 197 (A), 57 SATC 109 at 117. &lt;sup>12 (1960) 24 SATC 637 (O).

-10 (1953) 19 SATC 216 (T) at 217.
+&lt;sup>13 (1953) 19 SATC 216 (T) at 217.

-11 [2003] 2 All SA 604 (SCA), 65 SATC 281.

-12 (2005) 68 SATC 67 (G).
+&lt;sup>14 [2003] 2 All SA 604 (SCA), 65 SATC 281. &lt;sup>15 (2005) 68 SATC 67 (G).